 Early in 2013, the History of Science Society Executive Committee made a commitment to launch a structured strategic planning initiative to take on the tasks of reviewing the organization’s mission; agreeing on a vision; identifying and coping with changing circumstances; providing a framework of deliberate priorities to guide day-to-day decision-making and allocation of human and financial resources; evaluating performance and organizational effectiveness; and making a sound case for philanthropic support.

 The 2013 annual meeting in Boston marked the first formal meeting for strategic planning.
 Much behind-the-scenes activity led to a planning retreat in Chicago, where 40 members of the HSS, from around the world, gathered to debate and discuss whom the HSS serves and, essentially, our raison d’être.
 The retreat members identified 6 goals that they considered paramount.

 To view these goals, their objectives, action steps, and evaluation procedures, as well as the rest of the strategic plan, click here.

-The list of books received in the editorial offices of Isis through September of 2014 can be found at the Isis Books Received page here.
+The list of books received in the editorial offices of Isis through March 2015 can be found at the Isis Books Received page here.
 Any books purchased through links on the Books Received page will help support the History of Science Society.